marblejs/docs/overview/routing.md

 ```

 {% hint style="danger" %}
-All properties and values in `req.query` object are untrusted and should be validated before trusting.
+All properties and values in `req.query` object are untrusted and should be validated before usage.
 {% endhint %}

 {% hint style="info" %}